-The latest chapter in our story is our new theatre show, STINGCHRONICITY: The Story of Sting & The Police, which sees The Police Academy and The Sting Operation combine in the form of a full theatre production telling the story of Sting’s career through his music.
-Whilst our debut with this format was delayed by the 2020 COVID-19 crisis, we hope to see you on the road in 2021!
+The latest chapter in our story is our new theatre show, STINGchronicity: The Story of Sting & The Police, which sees The Police Academy and The Sting Operation combine in the form of a full theatre production telling the story of Sting’s career through his music.
+Meanwhile, not content to rest on our laurels, in Summer 2023 we also added live saxophones and keyboards to the lineup of The Sting Operation.

 Anyone who has ever tried to sing along to a Police record will know just how good a vocalist Sting really is.
 Phenomenal range, flexibility and tone are stand-out characteristics... and then try playing bass as the same time.
 Very few vocalists have the capacity to reproduce that, let alone the musical ability to combine the instrumentation simultaneously and even those who do just don’t sound like Sting.
 Pete does.